JingmingYangJimmy/madData2025/README.md

 https://chooseyourmovie.vercel.app/
 !!!!!!

-For backend, you need to press  `node server.js`  inside of backend folder first !!!!!!!
+For backend, you need to press  `node server.js`  inside of backend folder Also install node.js on Google, motion ... etc .
+Also run npm start inside of my-app-frontend!!!

-Currently it can not work on chooseyourmovie website, but it worked on local host.
-(I will change it later)
+Use Chrome!!!!!!